cs3157/recitations/B-Makefiles/makefiles.md

 LDFLAGS = -g
 ```

-LDFLAGS are the flags that are appended to the compiler when using it for
+LDFLAGS are the flags that are appended to the compiler when the compiler is
-linking.
-In this case we just want the debugging info to be included.
+being used for linking.
+In this case, we just want the debugging info to be
+included.

 ```make
 LDLIBS =
 ```

-LDLIBS will automatically be appended to the linker commands.
-These are flags
+LDLIBS will automatically be appended to the commands invoked to link.
-like `-lm` and function similarly to our INCLUDES variable but are added at a
+These are flags like `-lm` and function similarly to our INCLUDES variable
-different step. `m` denotes the math library.
+but are added at a different step. `m` denotes the math library.

 That's about it for our variable declarations.
 The next step is to define
 compile order and dependencies.
 The very first "target" or rule in your
-makefile gets built when you type `make` in this case the first target is:
+makefile gets built when you type `make`.
+In this case, the first target is:

 ```make
 main: main.o myadd.o
 ```

+### Implicit Rules ###

 Note that we did not specify the linking rule, because make follows an implied
 linking rule: